Inspection Tools – Greyscale

 What is greyscale?

 Grayscale is used for assessing the color shading in between products and the customer’s approval sample or among pieces in production.
-Gray scaling has grades 1-5 and increases by half of the grade (1, 1 1/2, 2, 2 1/2 and so on.) with 5 being the greatest.
-General speaking, many overseas clients can accept above grade 4, while some can accept the grade 3-4.
+Gray scaling has grades 1-5 and increases by half of the grade (1, 1 1/2, 2, 2 1/2, and so on.) with 5 being the greatest.
+Generally speaking, many overseas clients can accept above grade 4, while some can accept the grade 3-4.

 There are two types of Grayscale (Gray Scale)– one for evaluating ‘color modification’ and one for evaluating ‘staining’.
 The color change scale consists of nine sets of gray-colored chips, from grades 1 to 5.

 Nowadays, a lot of 3rd party inspection companies are increasing their inspectors’ skills and training on how to utilize special tools to examine product quality.
 For example, during a soft-goods or fabric inspection, the most essential tools that will be used are newton meters, metal detectors, barcode scanners, Pantone books, and so on.
-One of the most important for a textile inspection is a Grayscale in order to assess the color shading or staining.
+While all these tools are important, the only way to assess the color shades accurately during a textile quality inspections is the Grayscale.

 - There needs to be no color transfer even worse than grade 4 on a Grayscale (between the initial white fabric and the colored one) after the dry test.